garbo999/garbo999.github.io/_posts/2017-06-01-results-from-moses-baseline-system.markdown

 date:   2017-06-01 18:21:00 +0300
 categories: moses
 ---
 I now have the [Moses baseline system][MBS] working on a small virtual machine (8 GB RAM and 2 cores).
 I was interested to see just how well an MT engine of this sort (trained with only about 130k sentence pairs) would work on real-world data.
-For my test, I randomly picked a selection of French sentences from current online news and translated them with the baseline system.
+For my test, I randomly picked a selection of French sentences from online news and translated them with the baseline system.
 Here are the results (along with some corrections and comments).

 Note that the baseline system requires an input sentence that is slightly edited from the normal human sentence.
 For example, punctuation is treated as separate words, so *l'article* (which I normally think of as two words) becomes three separate words: *l ' article*.